iggredible/Learn-Vim/ch22_vim_packages.md

 # Ch22.
 Vim Packages

-The previous chapter talked about using external plugin managers to install plugins.
-However, starting at version 8, Vim comes with its own built-in plugin manager called *packages*.
+In the previous chapter, I mentioned using an external plugin manager to install plugins.
+Since version 8, Vim comes with its own built-in plugin manager called *packages*.
 In this chapter, you will learn how to use Vim packages to install plugins.

 To see if your Vim build has the ability to use packages, run `:version` and look for `+packages` attribute.
-Alternatively, you can also run `:echo has('packages')`.
-If it returns 1, then it has a packages ability.
+Alternatively, you can also run `:echo has('packages')` (if it returns 1, then it has the packages ability).

-## Pack
+## Pack Directory

-You should have a `~/.vim/` directory in the root path (check the previous chapter for a refresher).
-Inside, create a directory called `pack` (`~/.vim/pack/)`.
+Check if you have a `~/.vim/` directory in the root path.
+If you don't, create one.
+Inside it, create a directory called `pack` (`~/.vim/pack/)`.
 Vim automatically knows to search inside this directory for packages.

 ## Two Types Of Loading